 • Registration Fees:

-• Event organizers are free to set a higher registration fee in order to defray the costs of running the event.
+• Event organizers are free to set any registration fee they deem acceptable in order to defray the costs of running the event.

-• MRCA does not take any money from registrations from non-ranked weight classes such as plastic antweights, fairies, or beetles.
+• MRCA does not take any money from registrations from non-ranked weight classes such as plastic antweights, fairies, or hobbyweights.

 • A minimum of 16 signup slots for antweight robots is required.